Short vs Long Ebooks: Which One Sells Better in 2026?

 Long ebooks generate higher revenue per customer.
 They appeal to committed readers and to buyers who are ready to invest in a deeper transformation.
 Although they may sell fewer units, they often outperform short ebooks in total revenue.

 Search behaviour also reflects this pattern.
-Queries for "how long should an ebook be" have increased.
+Queries for "how long should an ebook be" have increased year over year.
 People are searching for fast solutions, templates and simple guides.
 At the same time readers looking for storytelling, deep learning or mastery still lean toward long-form ebooks.

 Both formats are performing well.
 The deciding factor is relevance.
 If the length matches the reader's expectation, conversion rates rise naturally.